apify/apify-docs/sources/academy/webscraping/scraping_basics_python/10_crawling.md

 Hints:

-- You can use [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) to select HTML elements based on values of their attributes.
+- You can use [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) to select HTML elements based on their attribute values.
-- Notice that sometimes a person authors the article, but sometimes it's a contribution by a news agency.
+- Sometimes a person authors the article, but other times it's contributed by a news agency.

 <details>
   <summary>Solution</summary>